msyamkumar/cs220-f21-projects/p9/README.md

 ### #Q16: Find a list of all movies that are both acted and directed by 'Clint Eastwood'.

 **Hint:** You may have found the `search_bar` function useful for some of the earlier questions, but it will not be of much use here.
 However, if you make clever calls to some of the functions we have already defined, you can solve this with a single line of code!
-However, you may solve this any way you prefer, as long as your code does not time out.
+Of course, you may solve this any way you prefer.

 ### #Q17: Sort the titles of the movies that are both acted and directed by 'Clint Eastwood'.